a by Bruce Dunlavy

 Often it has taken such a shocking occurrence or a sudden realization to make us rethink and reform our cultural iconography.
 Step by incremental step, over a century and a half, most Americans have come to see the South’s “lost cause” as a wrong cause and asked why citizens should see public honor accorded to offenders against the nation and national values.

 In the past few days, a chorus has arisen – including President Trump – to ask rhetorically if monuments to George Washington and Thomas Jefferson should also be taken down, since they were slaveholders, too.
 The answer to that, of course, is that they were a lot more than just slaveholders, and they are honored for reasons other than their service to the cause of slavery.
 Lee is different – his monuments and statues exist solely because of his service to the cause of slavery.
-Disregard his Civil War activities on the losing side and he would be an unremarkable character with no monuments to his memory.
+Disregard his Civil War activities on the losing side and he would be an unremarkable character, known only as a scion of one of the most prominent Virginia families, with no monuments to his memory.

 There is a telling side note to the monument controversy.
 As the statues of Lee, Stonewall Jackson, and other Confederate war heroes are being removed, there are no removals of statues of another Civil War general known for his battlefield wisdom.
 No one is pulling down monuments to James A. Longstreet, a brilliant battle tactician who was largely responsible for Confederate victories at Bull Run, Chickamauga, and Fredericksburg.
 He was a strong commander at numerous other battles, and as Lee’s right-hand man at Gettysburg, tried in vain to talk Lee out of Pickett’s Charge.